nutchanonj/nutchanonj.github.io/pages/6_jpeg_compression/6_jpeg_compression.md

 ![quantized vs unquantized](quantized_vs_unquantized.png)

 *The left 8x8 blocks are from the quantized DCT blocks, where the right 8x8 blocks are the corresponding unquantized DCT blocks.
-You can see that further away from the DC coefficent at the upper left, the value of AC coefficients are more heavily decreased relatively.*
+You can see that further away from the DC coefficient at the upper left, the values of the AC coefficients have decreased relatively heavily.*

-Now, we are tempted to reconstruct the image to see how much the image is changed after the compression.
+Now, we are tempted to reconstruct the image to see how much the image has changed after the compression.
 Let's begin!
-(Notice that it is just like to step back from where we are.)
+(Notice that it is just like stepping back from where we are.)

 ```python
 # %% Rescaling by quantization.